lisa-lumos/Redshift/01-intro.md

 The compiled code is cached and shared across sessions on the same cluster.
 As a result, future runs of the same query will be faster, often even with different parameters.

+## Columnar storage
+An added advantage is that, since each block holds the same type of data, block data can use a compression scheme selected specifically for the column data type, further reducing disk space and I/O.